List of The Larry Sanders Show characters: Stevie Grant

 Steven "Stevie" Grant is Larry's obnoxious agent, played by Bob Odenkirk (seasons 2–6), whom Larry signs with during contract renegotiations with the network.
 High-strung and cajoling, Stevie often uses a combination of profane and ostentatious language to punctuate his points.

-His appearances on the show generally take place amid great turmoil and tension, such as contract negotiations, network sale, walk-off threats, and new host takeover attempts.
+His appearances on the show generally take place amid great turmoil and tension, such as contract negotiations, network sale, walk-off threats, and hosting takeover attempts.

 Unlike with his previous agent Leo, Larry maintains a strictly professional relationship with Stevie, without any socializing.

 Stevie, a young aggressive hot-shot Hollywood agent on the way up, is introduced in the episode "Larry's Agent" as Larry's contract is being renegotiated by his longtime agent and friend—Leo.
 Seemingly unrelated to the ongoing renegotiation, Stevie stops by the show and greets Artie and Larry backstage following the director Barry Levinson's guest spot on the show.
 Stevie says he's only there to "hold Levinson's hand" because he had signed him the previous week, but doesn't miss an opportunity to inquire about the contract renegotiation while encouraging Larry to keep on by telling him he's "got the network by the balls".
 Stevie then suddenly leans in and says: "Hey, if Leo's having a hard time with this thing, I sure would like to take a shot", to which somewhat flattered Larry politely replies that Leo's got it covered.
 As Stevie leaves, Artie expresses displeasure at Stevie failing to shake his offered hand at the beginning of the brief encounter while slightly impressed Larry brings up the talk around the entertainment industry about Stevie being the "next Michael Ovitz".
 Despite Larry's denials, Artie is already sensing he wants to fire Leo and lets him know as much in front of his girlfriend Francine, who even frowns upon the very thought.